 Anisodontea

-When we came here I planted it in the garden, but during its first two summers in a rather poor spot, it never grew beyond its puny 20cm.
-During the garden “re-do” last fall it was replanted in a new spot and better soil.
-There it has quickly grown to about half of its maximum height (1-2 meters) and become quite a little bush.
+When we came here I planted it in the garden, but during its first two summers in a rather poor spot, it never grew beyond a puny 20cm.
+During the garden “re-do” 2023/2024 it was replanted in a new spot and better soil.
+There it had quickly grown to about half of its maximum height (1-2 meters) and become quite a bush.

 Anisodontea capensis or Cape Mallow blooms from spring to winter with pretty rose, pink or mauve-colored mallow flowers.
 It is easy to grow in ordinary, well-drained, dry and chalky soil, and likes full sun exposure.
 Once fully established (after about 2 years) it is quite drought-resistant and needs little additional watering, if any.
 It will, of course, flower better and longer, with a little regular water.
 Mulching also helps.